plopcas/retrolog/content/posts/one-remote-all-remote.md

 ![image](/images/one-remote-all-remote.png)

 This post was originally intended as a compilation of suggestions to promote a "one remote, all remote" approach to meetings.
-That is, instead of using room equipment that can make the experience less than ideal for remote attendees, if one person joins remotely, every one does.
+That is, instead of using room equipment that can make the experience less than ideal for remote attendees, if one person joins remotely, everyone does.

 During COVID-19 lockdown, I've confirmed with my team that all of these apply to a full remote setup as well.